This is a portability release that adds support for MacOS 10.

 actually have an account, the only way their domain will show

-up will via a connection from a remote site.1.1.3 fixes quite a few bugs, works around some bugs in broken third-party software, and adds in support for vm-pop3d-style virtual domains.
+=version 1.1.3= 1.1.3 fixes quite a few bugs, works around some bugs in broken third-party software, and adds in support for vm-pop3d-style virtual domains.
 The virtual domains are the reason for the release; I donate web and mail hosting on my public server, and I used to use sendmail, vm-pop3d, and some homebuild glue programs to pick up and deliver mail to people in some of these domains, but some of the users were getting upwards of 500 virus, pieces of spam, and chain letters a day, so I had to either spend more time than I wanted to upgrading, patching, and wedging antispam into sendmail or improving <Postoffice to handle virtual domains.

 Improving Postoffice was the obvious choice.
 A